elite0OG/simple-glfw-glew-template/README.md

 ---

-Feel free to modify the template as per your project needs!
+Feel free to modify the template as per your project needs!!